-Taking Care Of Your Newborn While Maintaining Your Sanity At The Same Time
+Taking Care Of Your Newborn While Maintaining Your Sanity At The Same Time Parenting

 Congratulations on your brand new bundle of joy!
 You have now joined the ranks some of the most fulfilled (albeit, exhausted) people on earth.
 By now, you’ve undoubtedly realized that caring for a newborn is a full time job.
-And since you’d probably like to keep your research time to a minimum and get as much sleep as possible, I’ve listed (and answered!) here some of the most frequently asked questions in the realm of newborn care.
+And since you’d probably like to keep your research time to a minimum and get as much sleep as possible, we’ve listed (and answered!) here some of the most frequently asked questions in the realm of newborn care.

 If caring for the baby is your job, just think of crying as the baby’s.
 Keep in mind that this is their only mode of communication, the only way that they can tell you that something is wrong.
 Some of the most common issues (and places you should check first) are: